UPA Official 10-Ball Rules

-The player with the lowest official UPA Speed (rating) shall break first with an alternating break format taking place thereafter.
-In the event that two players with equal Speeds play, a coin toss shall determine who breaks first with an alternating break format taking place thereafter.
-In non-league play, both players lag to the end rail and back to the head rail to determine who breaks first.
-The winner of lag is the player whose ball is closer to head of the rail.
+The Player with the lowest official UPA Speed (Rating) shall break first with an alternating break format taking place thereafter.
+In the event that two players with equal Speeds play, a “Lag for Break” shall determine who breaks first with an alternating break format taking place thereafter.
+Winner of lag is the player whose ball is closer to head of the rail.

-2.1 HOW TO RACK: The balls are racked in a triangle shape with the 1-ball on the foot spot at the top of the triangle, the 10-ball in the center of the diamond, and the 2-ball and 3-ball at each bottom corner of the triangle, and the rest of the balls randomly dispersed throughout the rack.
+The balls are racked in a triangle with the 1-ball on the foot spot at the top of the triangle, the 10-ball in the center of the triangle, with the 2-ball & 3-ball placed randomly at the bottom corners, and the rest of the balls randomly dispersed throughout the rack.

-With cue ball in hand behind the head string, the 1-ball must be struck first and any three numbered balls must hit the rail.
-Balls dropping in any pocket counts as going past the center line.
+With the base of the cue ball placed anywhere behind the head string, the one ball must be struck first and any three numbered balls must hit the rail.
+Balls dropping in any pocket counts as “hitting the rail.”

 Break fouls include the following:

-a.
-If the cue ball is touched by the cue tip and does not meet the legal break requirement, it is a foul and gives the non-breaker an option of accepting the table in position and shooting or requesting the offending player to re-break.
+a) If the cue ball is touched by the cue tip and does not meet the legal break requirement, it is a foul and gives the non-breaker an option of accepting the table in position and shooting from the “kitchen” or requesting the offending player to re-break.

-b.
-If the cue ball is pocketed or driven off the table it is a foul and the non-breaking player has cue ball in hand behind the head string (from the “kitchen.”)
+b) If the cue ball is pocketed or driven off the table it is a foul and the non-breaking player has cue ball in hand.

 Legally pocketing the 10-ball on the break wins the game for the breaker.